acperkins/emacs.d/README.md

 Emacs, right-click the icon, and select Properties.
 Remove `emacs.exe` from the end of the command line and replace it with the following:

-    emacsclientw.exe -na "" -c
+    emacsclientw.exe -c

-This will start an Emacs server instance the first time the shortcut is used, and each subsequent use will start a new client frame connected to that server.
+This will use an existing Emacs server instance to run the client.
+The file `daemon.cmd` will start an Emacs server instance.